What does “EVS” mean?

 How are standards translated? / How are Estonian language standards created?

-The Estonian Centre for Standardisation takes care of organising the translation of standards into Estonian.
-The Centre for Standardisation organises translating each standard, for which there is a need or for the translation of which a proposal has been made, if it is possible to find the necessary funds.
+The Estonian Centre for Standardisation and Accreditation takes care of organising the translation of standards into Estonian.
+The Estonian Centre for Standardisation and Accreditation organises translating each standard, for which there is a need or for the translation of which a proposal has been made, if it is possible to find the necessary funds.
 You can find more information on the translating of standards from the section Preparation and translation of a standard.
-As the Centre for Standardisation usually hires experts to ensure a high-quality translation, translating standards is relatively resource-intensive.
+As the Estonian Centre for Standardisation and Accreditation usually hires experts to ensure a high-quality translation, translating standards is relatively resource-intensive.
 In the case of limited resources, the standards to be translated will be selected primarily depending on the market need – i.e., the proposals of technical committees as well as the usability of the standard in Estonia will be considered.

 Who will be responsible for the correct terminology used in the standards?